Home

 • Counseling input if appropriate

-• As a parent, you should consider yourself an ACTIVE member of the IEP team and assert yourself as the voice of your child.
+As a parent, you should consider yourself an ACTIVE member of the IEP team and assert yourself as the voice of your child.
+Do not be afraid to ask questions during the IEP.

 • Share concerns

-• When negotiating, acknowledge everyone’s good reasons and intentions
+• When discussing services, acknowledge everyone’s good reasons and intentions

 • Ask questions if something is unclear